lethenju/VLCSequencer/README.md

 ### TODO

+Plugins :

+- Rework listboxes
 - Add screen preview on the sequence window
+- Add time and logo on the screen
+- Fix long messages : author and message are overlapping, and text is badly padded

+Ui :

 - Add Metadata-related info on the sequence (if fade-in/out are activated, etc..)
 - Add a button to get back to the beginning of the current video

+Video playback :

 - Gather the actual device output volume to enable automatic volume correction
+- Fix mute mode

+Sequencing :

 - For sequencing : Add '\<if sooner_than="time"/>' and '\<if later_than="time" />' statements parsing

+Other :

+- Better separate UI code from fonctionnal code
+- Documentation and refactors
+- Documentation in readme